ideless/run_command.nvim/README.md

 After installation, you can execute commands using the following user-defined commands:

-- `:RunCommand <command>`: Runs the specified `<command>`.
+- `:RcRun <command>`: Runs the specified `<command>`.
-- `:RunLastCommand`: Re-runs the last executed command.
+- `:RcRunLast`: Re-runs the last executed command.
-- `:RunCommandFromHistory`: Opens a Telescope picker with the command history, allowing you to select and re-run a command.
+- `:RcRunFromHistory`: Opens a Telescope picker with the command history, allowing you to select and re-run a command.
 The previous command results are shown in the preview window.
+- `:RcClearHistory`: Clear the command history and command results.

 ## Configuration